alexchandel/screenshot-rs/README.md

 ## Known Issues

-* BMP Image in example is rotated +90 degrees, due to rust-bmp issues.
+* The BMP Image in the example is rotated +90 degrees because I don't adjust for BMP idiosyncrasy.
-* PNG Image in example is mirrored and exchanges R & B channels.
+* The PNG Image in the example has its R & B channels exchanged, due to an issue in `image`.